tangziwen/CrossyStreet/README.md

 CrossyStreet
 ----------------------

-this is a copycat of the CrossyStreet ,powered by Cocos2dX Engine.
+This is a copycat of the CrossyRoad, powered by Cocos2d-X engine.

 #ScreenShot#
 <img src="https://raw.githubusercontent.com/tangziwen/CrossyStreet/master/road.jpg" >